Internet Research Methods in Psychology

 You will be given mini-projects throughout the semester as a way of keeping you on track and helping you evaluate your strengths and weaknesses.
 From a grading perspective, one of the nice things about web design is that a program either works or it does not and, more importantly, it is quite clear when the program is working well.
 As such, these projects will be graded on a pass/fail basis.

-Beyond the homeworks, you will have one mega project for the class.
+Beyond these assignments, you will have one mega-project for the class.
 Specifically, I will ask you to create a sophisticated web study from the ground up.
 This study will be one of your choosing and, as such, it should be one that fits naturally into your research program.
-For this project you will write and submit an IRB, do the programming, and begin collecting the data.
-I realize that some people have more lofty ambitions than others, so I will work with you early in the semester to ensure that your project is manageable (if it originally seems too complex) or more complex (if it originally seemed too rudimentary).
+I realize that some people have more lofty ambitions than others, so I will work with you early in the semester to ensure that your project is manageable (if it originally seems too complex) or more complex (if it originally seemed too simple and unchallenging).

 Policy on Missed Tests and Assignments